Commodore-Bench/Traxx/README.md

 # Traxx

+With thanks to OSK (Old Skool Coder) i now have a working assmebly source code

+See OSK Folder and the source is TraXX_Kick.asm

+load into kick assembler and run on an 8K+ vic20

 My attempt at reverse engineering Traxx by Llamasoft (Jeff Minter)

 .ASM files are 6502 assembely files in kick assembler format.